txtbits/starwarsapi/README.md

 # Nice-To-Have
 Here are some improvements that could be made in the future:
 * Improve the data load from https://swapi.dev/ asynchronously.
-* Fix Many to Many relation ships to avoid doing extra code in people queries.
+* Fix @ManyToMany relationships to avoid doing extra code in people queries.
 I had a mistake with the value of the @JsonProperty annotation and had to implement additional code that is not necessary.
 * Fix second query adding starships.
 At this moment people appear who do not drive any starship.
 * Improve exception handling.
 * Dockerize it.